DarnHyena/LeathalCreatureMR/README.md

 * Item offsets are a lil hit and miss

-## Credit to ScottyFox for customizaton system
+## Credit to ScottyFoxArt for the customizaton system